radioflyerx/fuzzy-potato/Story notes.md

 Here’s a concise summary of your storyline notes:

 ### **Storyline Overview**
 1. **Opening Action Scene**: The story begins with a fight or action sequence that serves as the "call to action."
-After it concludes, the team receives a message (via courier) from **La Man Doge's leader**, who recruits them to investigate killings and disappearances threatening to spark a gang war.
+After it concludes, the team receives a message (via courier) from **La Mano Dolce leader**, who recruits them to investigate killings and disappearances threatening to spark a gang war.

 2. **Investigation Setup**:
    - The leader provides **two leads**—one local (safe) and one in rival gang territory (risky).